 Abdullah Hadad said that “extra income” will allow them to meet their budget.

 For 2019, the Music Palace received a budget of 10 million pesos, split between payroll and operating expenses.
 But comforts such as air conditioning were rationed to avoid generating red ink, he said.

 The complex, which was built for 348 million pesos, was inaugurated June 25, 2018.
-In its first year, 32,000 visitors — mostly Yucatecan and national tourists.
+In its first year, 32,000 visitors — mostly Yucatecan and national tourists — came to visit.